T00few2/bot/ROLE_SYSTEM_GUIDE.md

 ## 🌟 What's New

-The role system now supports **multiple panels** with **channel-specific access control**!
+The role system now supports **multiple panels** with **channel-specific access control** and **individual role prerequisites**!
 You can create different role panels in different channels, each with their own requirements and role sets.
+Additionally, individual roles within panels can now require other roles as prerequisites.

 ### Key Features

 - **Multiple Role Panels**: Create different panels for different purposes
 - **Progressive Access**: Require specific roles to access advanced panels
+- **Individual Role Prerequisites**: Require specific roles before users can get other roles within a panel
 - **Channel-Specific**: Each panel lives in its own channel
 - **Backward Compatible**: All existing setups continue to work
 - **Interactive Management**: Beautiful embeds with role descriptions and emojis